 The lightweight rail service was planned for introduction before the end of 2008, in the event however it was in June 2009 when they eventually took over branchline duties.

 Within months of their introduction in to full scale public service they proved the concept as being both viable and cost effective, with significant savings in liquid fuel use.
-Passengers also appreciate the more frequent service, which with a lightweight train every 10 minutes is now regarded as being a turn up and go service.
+Passengers also appreciate the more frequent service, which at every 10 minutes is now regarded as being a turn up and go service.

 |Both PPM 60 Community Railcars in high floor format for railway branch lines plus a London Midland 'heavy rail' working to Birmingham Snow Hill (and beyond) at Stourbridge Junction station in April 2010.||Side elevation of 139 001 showing the platform edge gap filler which helps improve accessibility.|